OthankQ/100-days-of-code/r1-log.md

 ### R1D72
 Listening and coding along to @tylermcginnis React.js Bootcamp lecture on Youtube.
 Really love how he breaks down React into smallest as possible concept to explain how the framework works.

+### R1D73
+Still digging into React with @tylermcginnis courses.
+Watched his bootcamp video on youtube and decided to subscribe to his other courses.